Ryan Turner

 • Charities

 Ryan has a growing practice in relation to the law of charities and associations.
-In his first year in practice, he was instructed on behalf of the British Government to advise on a major expansion of the scope of the Dormant Bank and Building Society Accounts Act 2008.
+In his first year in practice, he was instructed on behalf of the British Government to advise on a major expansion of the scope of the Dormant Bank and Building Society Accounts Act 2008, culminating in the Dormant Assets Act 2022.
 He was subsequently instructed as junior counsel in Re The Children’s Investment Fund Foundation (UK); Cooper v Lehtimäki [2020] UKSC 33; [2020] 3 W.L.R.
-461, a landmark appeal to the Supreme Court concerning the scope of the court’s supervisory jurisdiction in respect of charities and the duties of the members of a charitable company.
+461, a landmark appeal to the Supreme Court concerning the scope of the court’s supervisory jurisdiction in respect of charities, the nature of fiduciary relationships, and the duties of the members of a charitable company.
+Since then, he has undertaken a range of contentious and non-contentious work in connection with charities and associations.

 • Media & Entertainment